Two cancer warning signs that can only be detected at night

 Sadly, cancer can affect everyone, regardless of age, race, or nationality.
 While we believe that certain people, like those who smoke and drink excessively, or those that are overweight and lead unhealthy lifestyle, are the only ones who are faced with a cancer diagnosis, this isn’t true.
 People who seem healthy and take great care of what they eat or drink can also be blindsided by cancer.

-This is why staying informed and being aware of the signs and symptoms of this disease can be crucial for taking timely action.
+This is why staying informed and being aware of the signs and symptoms of cancer can be crucial for taking timely action.

 One symptom reported by a number of people diagnosed with cancer is hot flashes of sweating, especially during the night.